JaredB25/Azure-networking/README.md

 </p>
 <br />

 Next, we'll filter DNS traffic in Wireshark.
 Start by setting Wireshark to display only DNS traffic by typing DNS in the searchbar.
-To generate DNS activity, we will utilize the nslookup command which queries the DNS server for domains IP address in this case we will type in powershell "nslookup Netflix.com".
+To generate DNS activity, we will utilize the nslookup command which queries the DNS server for a domains IP address in this case we will type in powershell "nslookup Netflix.com".

 img